-TEAM STRENGTHS & ASSETS BRAINSTORM ACTIVITY
+STRENGTHS & ASSETS ACTIVITY

-This quick brainstorming activity will help you identify strengths and assets to build on during this session.
-Consider using a white board or a co-editing platform like jamboard depending on whether the session is in person or online.
+This quick activity will help you identify strengths and assets to build on during this session.
+Consider using a white board or a co-editing platform like a zoomboard depending on whether the session is in person or online.

-As a team, identify what your department or unit is currently doing well to incorporate wellbeing into strategic planning, priority initiatives, and systems and structures more broadly.
+As a group, identify what your department or unit is currently doing well to incorporate wellbeing into strategic planning, priority initiatives, and systems and structures more broadly.